-Skagit County is considered a Class 6 community under FEMA's rating system.
-Every flood policy holder is entitled to a 20 percent reduction in premiums.

-Purchase or renew your policy today: It typically takes 30 days for a policy to go into effect.
+- ➤ Skagit County is considered a Class 6 community under FEMA's rating system.
+Every flood policy holder is entitled to a 20 percent reduction in premiums. - Purchase or renew your policy today: It typically takes 30 days for a policy to go into effect.
 Homeowner's policies do NOT cover flooding.
-The National Flood Insurance Program can provide coverage.

-If you live in the floodplain, Skagit County Planning Department OR your city planning department can help you decide how to protect your property from flood damage.
-Options include:
+The National Flood Insurance Program can provide coverage. - ► If you live in the floodplain, Skagit County Planning Department OR your city planning department can help you decide how to protect your property from flood damage.
+Options include: - Elevating buildings to prevent water from entering the structure. - "Dry floodproofing" for commercial buildings makes walls and floors watertight so water can't enter the structure. - "Wet floodproofing" for shops and garages modifies the structure and relocates the contents so floodwaters do minimal to no damage. - Stocking up and keeping materials like sandbags, plywood, plastic sheeting and lumber on hand for emergency waterproofing.

+ACTIONS TO TAKE...

-ACTIONS TO TAKE DURING A FLOOD WATCH
+...
+DURING A FLOOD WATCH